-A Specialist Support Worker can work with you for up to 24 sessions.
+A Specialist Support Worker can work with you for a long period of time.
+Everyones support has a different length.
 We are trained in working with young people who have experienced trauma and sexual abuse.
 The sessions can be creative and/or playful and you can decide what sort of activities you do.
-There is no pressure to talk about painful experiences but you can talk to us if you want to, whatever you talk about we will listen, not judge you and will believe you.
+There is no pressure to talk about painful experiences but you can talk to us if you want to about your abuse, whatever you talk about we will listen, not judge you and will believe you.
 We can help you understand why you might be feeling and behaving differently and help you begin to feel like the 'old' you.

 They can work with you to identify things in your life you may be finding difficult, for example issues in school, problems with family members etc. They will support you to make any changes that you may want to make and help you achieve them.

 All of the support is either done during school/college time, or if you really don't want or are not in education we can arrange to meet you somewhere else.